JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Abstract

 \section{Abstract}

 {\textbf{Motivation:} {A major challenge in metabolomics is annotation: assigning molecular structures to mass spectral fragmentation patterns.
-Despite recent advances in molecule-to-spectra and in spectra-to- molecular fingerprint prediction (FP), annotation rates remain low. \\ \textbf{Results:} We introduce in this paper a novel paradigm (JESTR) for annotation.
+Despite recent advances in molecule-to-spectra and in spectra-to- molecular fingerprint prediction (FP), annotation rates remain low. \\ \textbf{Results:} We introduce in this paper a novel tool (JESTR) for annotation.
 Unlike prior approaches that \textit{explicitly} construct molecular fingerprints or spectra, JESTR leverages the insight that molecules and their corresponding spectra are views of the same data and effectively embeds their representations in a joint space.
 Candidate structures are ranked based on cosine similarity between the embeddings of query spectrum and each candidate.
-We evaluate JESTR against mol-to-spec and spec-to-FP annotation tools on three datasets.
-On average, for rank@[1-5], JESTR outperforms other tools by 23.6\% - 71.6\%.
-We further demonstrate the strong value of regularization with candidate molecules during training, boosting rank@1 performance by 11.4\% and enhancing the model's ability to discern between target and candidate molecules.
-Through JESTR, we offer a novel promising avenue towards accurate annotation, therefore unlocking valuable insights into the metabolome. \\ } \textbf{Availability:} Code and dataset available at https://github.com/HassounLab/JESTR1/\\ \textbf{Contact:} \href{soha.hassoun@tufts.edu}{soha.hassoun@tufts.edu}\\ }
+We evaluate JESTR against mol-to-spec, spec-to-FP, and spec-mol matching annotation tools on four datasets.
+On average, for rank@[1-20], JESTR outperforms other tools by 55.5\% - 302.6\%.
+We further demonstrate the strong value of regularization with candidate molecules during training, boosting rank@1 performance by 5.72\% across all datasets and enhancing the model's ability to discern between target and candidate molecules.
+When comparing JESTR's performance against that of publicly available pretrained models of SIRIUS and CFM-ID on appropriate subsets of MassSpecGym dataset, JESTR outperforms these tools by 31\% and 238\%, respectively.
+Through JESTR, we offer a novel promising avenue towards accurate annotation, therefore unlocking valuable insights into the metabolome. \\ } \textbf{Availability:} Code and dataset available at https://github.com/HassounLab/JESTR1/\\ \textbf{Contact:} \href{soha.hassoun@tufts.edu}{soha.hassoun@tufts.edu}\\ \textbf{Supplementary information:} Available at \textit{Bioinformatics} online}